 • Vote in certain Irish elections

 Has the Common Travel Area been maintained?

-The Common Travel Area (CTA) incorporates Ireland, England, Wales, Scotland, Northern Ireland, the Isle of Man and the Channel Islands.
-It allows free movement of people between these countries, enabling UK and Irish citizens to travel, live and work in the CTA.
+The Common Travel Area (CTA) incorporates Ireland, England, Wales, Scotland, Northern Ireland, the Isle of Man, and the Channel Islands.
+It allows the free movement of people between these countries, enabling UK and Irish citizens to travel, live and work in the CTA.